 Economic Abuse is recognized in the National Action Plan to end Gender-based Violence as a distinct form of gender-based violence (GBV).
-Financial Abuse is also included in the definition of "family violence" in the federal Divorce Act.
-However, Statistics Canada doesn't collect (disaggregated) data on Economic Abuse within its research on GBV or intimate partner violence (IPV).
-This results in a lack of awareness of the scope and consequences of the issue.
+Financial Abuse is also included in the definition

 Current public policies and measures do not address or prevent Economic Abuse, and there is a general lack of equitable services available in the community.
 Many social service agencies do not offer specific resources to support Economic Abuse clients.
 Instead, they often develop relationships with local providers (i.e. nearby bank branches) in an effort to support clients.7 The knowledge translation thus only happens intra-agency/business.